This is the multi-page printable view of this section. Click here to print.

 1. Click the three vertical dots next to the integration, and select Edit Integration.

-2. You can update your personal access token and choose the scanners.
+2. In EDIT INSTALLATION, you can update your personal access token and choose the scanners.
 Edit Bitbucket App

-3. Click Save.
-The changes are applicable from the next scanning cycle.
+The changes are applied from the next scanning cycle.

 To delete a Bitbucket App integration, click the three vertical dots next to the integration, and select Delete Integration.